-We Operate in Two Divisions with a Clear Focus on the Life Science Industry
+We Operate in Two Divisions with a Clear Focus on the Life Science Industry with life science customers

 Lab Products & Services

 The Lab Products & Services Division offers laboratories in the pharmaceutical and biopharmaceutical industries as well as at academic research institutes innovative solutions for bioanalytics, in addition to premium laboratory products, consumables, and services.
 Sartorius is among the market leaders in laboratory balances, pipettes, and lab consumables.